ceyhh/gender_classification_model/README.md

 ## Proper lightning and straigt face angle is recommended for detection

-## For using just change the location of your image in load model
+## in order to use script just change the location of your image in load model

 ## I already trained with 3 epochs and 16 batch size but you can use your own settings to train it

+## The first element of output matrix is Probability of woman gender and the second one is Probability of man gender (yes i just copy pasted Probability from internet i just forgot how to pronounce)